 - 3. Open your manager, passing to it your opened environment. - 4.
 Optionally spawn off any utility threads that you might need.
 Utility threads can be used to run checkpoints periodically, or to periodically run a deadlock detector if you do not want to use BDB XML's built-in deadlock detector. - 5.
 Open whatever container handles that you need. - 6.
 Spawn off worker threads.
 How many of these you need and how they split their BDB XML workload is entirely up to your application's requirements.
-However, any worker threads that perform write operations against your containers will do the following: - a.
+However, any worker threads that perform write operations will do the following: - a.
 Begin a transaction. - b.
-Perform one or more read and write operations against your containers. - c.
+Perform one or more read and write operations. - c.
 Commit the transaction if all goes well. - d.
 Abort and retry the operation if a deadlock is detected. - e.
-Abort the transaction for most other errors. - 7.
-On application shutdown:
+Abort the transaction for most other errors.